We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best intelligent massager: HealthmateForever YK15AB TENS Unit EMS Muscle Stimulator

-At-home neck massagers may be a beneficial tool for reducing neck and shoulder pain.
-In this roundup, we’ve included several different types for short-term pain relief and relaxation.
+At-home neck massagers can be a beneficial tool for reducing neck and shoulder pain.
+In this roundup, we’ve included several different types you can try for short-term pain relief and relaxation.

 There’s a wide range of neck massagers — from small manual rollers to massage chairs with heat and vibration.
 Some simulate massage techniques like shiatsu or Swedish massage.